Sexual Misconduct at Institutions of Higher Education

 - The University will adjudicate charges of sexual misconduct against students through the Community Standards office.
 Adjudication will include formal notice, adjudication by trained hearing officers and the right for the parties to have an advisor or support person present.
 This process is further described in the Student Code of Conduct.

-- The Affirmative Action & Equity Office will use a similar process to adjudicate charges of sexual misconduct against faculty and staff.
+- The Civil Rights & Equity Office will use a similar process to adjudicate charges of sexual misconduct against faculty and staff.

 - A student found responsible for sexual misconduct faces sanctions that range from probation and educational interventions to eviction from University housing, suspension, or expulsion.
 A faculty member or staff found responsible for sexual misconduct faces sanctions that range from warning to dismissal.